 |Focuses on||Past and present data||Past data only|

 When choosing which methodology to deploy, it is important to consider your overall investment strategy.
-Fundamental analysis is an ideal analysis methodology for investors looking for long-term investments.
+Fundamental analysis is an ideal methodology for investors looking for long-term investments.
 Technical analysis, on the other hand, would be best suited for short-term investments.

 By focusing on fundamentals likely to influence intrinsic value, then investors are essentially trying to predict how security would perform in the future.
 In contrast, focusing on market trends, technical analysts try to predict price movements in the short term.

-Fundamental analysis is best suited for investors as it involves focusing on longer periods as a way of ascertaining long-term value.
-In contrast, Technical analysis is best suited for traders looking to make short-term profits based on price movements.
+Fundamental analysis is best suited for longer-term investors as it focuses on longer periods as a way of ascertaining long-term value.
+In contrast, technical analysis is best suited for traders looking to make short-term profits based on price movements.

-To become a Forex Master, you need to know how to effectively use both types of analysis.
+To become an expert stock investor, you need to know how to effectively use both types of analysis.
 Let’s look at a few points that show how focusing on just one type of analysis could turn into a disaster.

 - Then with full confidence you immediately proceed to enter trades with your brokerage.

-- Shortly after the trade has been opened, prices move into the opposite direction and you see a loss of 40 pips.
+- Shortly after the trade has been opened, prices move in the opposite direction and you suffer a loss.
 What happened?
-Well, the interest rate just declined on the currency pair you were holding a strong position in, and the currency weakened.
-You put too much emphasis in technical analysis, and forgot the fundamentals.
+In this case, the company announced that it’s lowering its earnings estimate for the current quarter.
+Turns out you put too much emphasis into technical analysis, and forgot the fundamentals.

-By using both types of analysis together, you can make smarter decisions that back each other up from both perspectives and fail-safe your trades at the same time.
+By using both types of analysis together, you can make smarter decisions that back each other up from both perspectives and fortify your trades at the same time.

-Invezz has courses which help you master both fundamental and technical analysis strategies.
+Invezz offers many courses which help you master both fundamental and technical analysis strategies.